PeterGQ/SuspicionDetector/README.md

-# SuspicionDetector
-computer vision side project
+# SuspicionDetector (Computer vision side project)
 #The Problem:
 -
 people not being active and just idley standing by raise suspicion as their motives are unknown.
 Those who are waiting an unreasonable amount of time must be watched closely.